 You may have checked out my homepage before venturing over here to learn a little more about me.
 If so, you probably know by now that I am a recovering attorney, a practicing master life coach, and a radio host.

-I’m also a happy divorcée who, after an incredibly high-conflict marriage, now shares an awesome post-divorce friendship with my amazing ex-husband until his passing in 2018.
+I’m also a happy divorcée who, after an incredibly high-conflict marriage, shared an awesome post-divorce friendship with my amazing ex-husband until his passing in 2018.
 I know how to get divorced gracefully (and if you want to find out how, too, just hop back over to my homepage and sign up for my free “7 Step Guide to Getting Divorced Gracefully!”).
 If it could happen for us, it could happen for anyone!

 My life and my work feel like a calling these days.
 I am now passionate about using divorce and other tough events and decisions as catalysts for personal transformation, spiritual awakening and creating a kickass new life.
 It’s a breakdown to breakthrough.
 And if you use the tough stuff to spark big change, what lies ahead will amaze you.